abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 Advantages of **unnamed** bundles:

 * Can **conditionally** add items to the bundle.
-But this may lead to multiple variations of the bundle based on the conditions used.
+But this may lead to multiple variations of the bundle based on the current conditions.

 Advantages of **named** bundles:

 * **A little more performant** since it does not need to calculate a dynamic bundle name.
-* Other modules can **contribute** to the bundle by its name.
+* Other modules can **contribute** to the bundle by its name (see the sections below).

 #### Single File